phoronix-test-suite/test-profiles/README.md

 This Git repository serves as an auto-converted repository of all [OpenBenchmarking.org](http://www.openbenchmarking.org/) test profiles used by the [Phoronix Test Suite](http://www.phoronix-test-suite.com/) available in the form of a Git repository.
 OpenBenchmarking.org test profiles themselves are not stored in any Git repository but rather has relied upon its own custom version management system integrated into the Phoronix Test Suite.
 (This Git copy is auto-generated via `phoronix-test-suite dump-tests-to-git`.)
 This Git repository is here primarily for _convenience_.

+These test profiles are not usable without the [Phoronix Test Suite](http://www.phoronix-test-suite.com/) or from [its Git repository](https://github.com/phoronix-test-suite/phoronix-test-suite).
+Since Phoronix Test Suite 3.0, test profiles have been versioned separately from the Phoronix Test Suite and served by OpenBenchmarking.org when needed by the client, rather than being bundled with the phoronix-test-suite package itself.
+This allows for test profiles to be updated independent of the Phoronix Test Suite client, new tests to be added past a Phoronix Test Suite release, and other benefits.

 ## Purpose

 **The purpose of this Git repository is to satisfy those wanting a Git-based workflow around test profile development and updating.
 As well, for making use of GitHub's infrastructure if desired for reporting any test profile issues/bugs or submitting pull requests.** Pull requests won't directly be used but any accepted changes will be applied to the OpenBenchmarking.org test profiles appropriately and will then appear back into this Git repository when updated by the PTS administrator.